Guano Apes: Formation and Proud Like a God (1994–1999)

-Guano Apes were formed in 1994 in Göttingen, Germany, by guitarist Henning Rümenapp, bassist Stefan Ude, and drummer Dennis Poschwatta.
+Guano Apes was formed in 1994 in Göttingen, Germany, by guitarist Henning Rümenapp, bassist Stefan Ude, and drummer Dennis Poschwatta.
 Female lead singer Sandra Nasić joined the band later that same year.

 The band's career took off in 1996 after they won the "Local Heroes" competition held by VIVA, beating out over 1,000 competitors with their song "Open Your Eyes".
 The song was their first and most successful single, followed by the release in October 1997 of their debut album Proud Like a God on BMG and GUN/Supersonic Records.
 The album peaked at number 4 in Germany and was certified platinum.
 The songs "Lords of the Boards" and "Rain" were also issued as singles, with the former being specifically commissioned for the 1998 European Snowboarding Championship.

 The release of their debut album was followed by an 18-month tour of Europe and the United States.
 "Open Your Eyes" appeared in the Warren Miller movie Fifty (1999) and Crusty 2000: The Metal Millennium (2000).
 The non-album single "Don't You Turn Your Back On Me" was contributed to the Meschugge film soundtrack in 1999.